SiaFoundation/siad/doc/api/index.html.md

 ```

 deletes a renter file entry.
 Does not delete any downloads or original files,
 only the entry in the renter.
+Will return an error if the target is a folder.

 ### Path Parameters
 ### REQUIRED